-Ames has experienced citizen complaints about deer damage, car-deer collisions, and other issues associated with high concentrations of whitetail deer within the city.
+Ames has experienced citizen complaints about deer damage, car/deer collisions, and other issues associated with high concentrations of whitetail deer within the city.
 In an attempt to address these concerns, a Special Urban Deer Task Force (SUDTF) was convened in 2006.
+The Task Force is required to submit an annual report to the City Council.
 Previous Task Force recommendations to the City Council have included an annual survey of deer populations, a ban on deer feeding, public education efforts, and limited urban bow hunting of deer.
 Urban deer hunting has been conducted in a limited number of locations under special rules administered by the Police Department.
 All participants must purchase a special tag and register with the Police Department.
 Rules also require participants to pass a safety course, proficiency test, hunt only from tree stands situated at least 85 feet from trails, and limit shots to 75 feet or less.

-An aerial count of deer is generally conducted by the DNR under a cost-sharing arrangement with the city.
-The aerial survey was not conducted this year since appropriate aircraft were not available on days with weather suitable for the count.
-In the previous count, deer densities met or exceeded 30 deer/square mile in five of the eleven areas surveyed.
+An aerial count of deer is generally conducted by the DNR under a cost-sharing arrangement with the City.
+An aerial survey was conducted this year.
+The survey showed four of the seven urban survey areas had densities below the 30 deer per square mile threshold.
+Deer densities exceeded 30 deer/square mile in the remaining three areas surveyed.
 Densities exceeding 30 deer/square mile are generally thought to be the most likely to have human-deer conflict at a level where intervention is warranted.
-These higher concentrations have shifted toward west Ames in recent years.
+The trend toward higher concentrations in west Ames continued to be evident in this survey.

 Again last year, hunting was allowed on private property if there were three or more acres available and hunting was supported by adjacent property owners.
-Because of the broad array of views in the community, the Special Urban Deer Task Force had proposed that two classes of private property hunts be created.
-In the first category, hunts on wooded or agricultural tracts are reviewed by the Police Department and, if the property met the program criteria, it could be approved for hunting after meeting the criteria.
+Because of the broad array of views in the community, the Special Urban Deer Task Force had endorsed two categories of private property hunts.
+In the first category, hunts on wooded or agricultural tracts are reviewed by the Police Department and, if the property met the program criteria, it could be approved for hunting.
 In the second category, locations that were primarily residential properties would be reviewed by the Police Department and then publicized in a manner that would seek additional input from other residents in the neighborhood.
-While there were a couple of private wooded/agricultural tracts approved for hunting, there were no residential properties approved for hunting last year.
-During 2014, there were 34 tags purchased and 12 deer were harvested.
+While there were a couple of private wooded/agricultural tracts approved for hunting, there were no residential properties approved for hunting.
+During 2015, there were 25 tags purchased and 15 deer were harvested.

 Additional licensed hunting occurred in the perimeter zone around Ames, but outside the city limits.

-The Urban Deer Task Force did not meet this year since there was no aerial deer count to consider.
+The Urban Deer Task Force did not meet this year since there was no significant change in deer counts or deer related issues.
 Information regarding collisions and hunter activity was shared by email and Task Force participants were invited to vote on five items continuing the status quo.
 Comments from Task Force members continue to illustrate the broad range of public attitudes toward deer and deer hunting.
 One perspective supported bowhunting of deer as a safe intervention that allows property owners in specific neighborhoods or locations to address a problem with deer concentrations.
 Others felt that deer hunting is unnecessary and fails to control the population of deer causing problems within the city.
-These recommendations and votes of the task force members are as follows:
+The recommendations and votes of the task force members are:

-Continue the city hunt locations (city properties).
-Favor (5) Oppose (1) Abstain (0)
+1. Continue the city hunt locations (city properties).

-2. Continue current city rules (regulating hunting methods and locations).Favor (5) Oppose (0) Abstain (1)
+2. Continue current city rules (regulating hunting methods and locations).

-3. Continue the current private property process distinguishing wooded/agricultural from residential with additional consensus required for hunting in a residential area...
+3. Continue the current private property process distinguishing wooded/agricultural from residential areas with additional consensus required for hunting in a residential area.